osstotalsoft/generator-graphql-rocket/README.md

 ## Deployment
 When you are ready you can deploy you application on any platform.
 This template also includes a pre-configured Dockerfile and optional Helm files.
+For security reasons, the application isn't going to run as root in container.
+Once the project is generated, a user is created for your project.
+Default name is "appuser".
+You can change the name in Dockerfile.

 ## Getting To Know Yeoman
  * Yeoman has a heart of gold.